pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0131.md

 [[Watch Feb 5 @ 9am PST / 5pm GMT]](/live)

+!> [correction]: Due to severe weather and power outages in California the livestream has been delayed until later in the week.
+Stay tuned!

 We will be discussing the latest release of the Composable Architecture, but we will also unveil a surprise release of the library bringing all new super powers to the `@Reducer` macro, _and_ we will announce a new beta for the library that solves one of the most frequent problems people ask